Dissipation-protected energy storage in interacting multilevel quantum batteries: Model and Davies Master Equation

 For charging the batteries, we consider classical drive fields such that the charging Hamiltonian can be written as

 where $\Omega_R(t)$ is the Rabi frequency associated with the transitions.
-The choice of an antisymmetric (out-of-phase) drive is not arbitrary but due to an optimization, which will be explained in the next section.
+The choice of an antisymmetric (out-of-phase) drive is not arbitrary but due to an optimization, which will be explained in Sec.~\ref{section 4}.

 The batteries are coupled to a common electromagnetic environment through

 where $B$ stands for bath operators.